microsoft/vcpkg-docs/vcpkg/commands/install.md

 ### Manifest mode

-In [Manifest mode](../users/manifests.md), this verb sets the [installed directory](common-options.md#install-root) to the state specified by the `vcpkg.json` manifest file, adding, removing, or rebuilding packages as needed.
+In [Manifest mode](../concepts/manifest-mode.md), this command sets the [installed directory](common-options.md#install-root) to the state specified by the `vcpkg.json` manifest file, adding, removing, or rebuilding packages as needed.

 ## Options